aws-samples/aws-hpc-recipes/recipes/pcs/hpc_ready_ami/README.md

 * **hpc_recipes_s3_bucket** - either `aws-hpc-recipes` or `aws-hpc-recipes-dev`
 * **hpc_recipes_branch** - either `main` or whatever branch name you or your collaborators are working on

-Note that while the `aws-hpc-recipes-dev` is a stable resource, any directories within it may be deleted or changed at any time.
+Note that while the `aws-hpc-recipes-dev` bucket itself is a stable resource, any directories within it may be deleted or changed at any time.
 It is strictly for testing out pre-release recipe assets.
+Do not rely on its contents.

 ## Road Map